 JOE

-I never knew what he was praying for, not exactly.
+I never knew what he was talking about, not exactly.

 DEVIL